 It all starts with building a strong cold chain logistics system.

 In this article, we’ll explain what cold chain logistics is, why it’s important, and the main elements that make it up.
-We’ll also look at how the CalAmp Application can help improve your supply chain operations, reduce risks, and ensure compliance.
+We’ll also look at how the CalAmp iOn can help improve your supply chain operations, reduce risks, and ensure compliance.

 What is cold chain logistics?